-We prove a complexity dichotomy for complex-weighted Holant problems with an arbitrary set of symmetric constraint functions on Boolean variables.
-This dichotomy is specifically to answer the question: Is the FKT algorithm under a holographic transformation [38] a universal strategy to obtain polynomial-time algorithms for problems over planar graphs that are intractable in general?
-This dichotomy is a culmination of previous ones, including those for Spin Systems [25], Holant [21, 6], and #CSP [20].

-In the study of counting complexity, such as #CSP, there are problems which are #P-hard over general graphs but polynomial-time solvable over planar graphs.
-A recurring theme has been that a holographic reduction to FKT precisely captures these problems.
-Surprisingly, for planar Holant, we discover new planar tractable problems that are not expressible by a holographic reduction to FKT.
+We prove a complexity classification for Holant problems defined by an arbitrary set of complex-valued symmetric constraint functions on Boolean variables.
+This is to specifically answer the question: Is the Fisher-Kasteleyn-Temperley (FKT) algorithm under a holographic transformation (Valiant, SIAM J. Comput.
+37(5), 1565-1594 2008) a universal strategy to obtain polynomial-time algorithms for problems over planar graphs that are intractable on general graphs?
+There are problems that are #P-hard on general graphs but polynomial-time solvable on planar graphs.
+For spin systems (Kowalczyk 2010) and counting constraint satisfaction problems (#CSP) (Guo and Williams, J. Comput.
+Syst.
+Sci.
+107, 1-27 2020), a recurring theme has emerged that a holographic reduction to FKT precisely captures these problems.
+Surprisingly, for Holant, we discover new planar tractable problems that are not expressible by a holographic reduction to FKT.
 In particular, a straightforward formulation of a dichotomy for planar Holant problems along the above recurring theme is false.

-In previous work, an important tool was a dichotomy for $\#CSP^d$, which denotes #CSPwhere every variable appears a multiple of d times.
-However the very first step in the $\#CSP^d$ dichotomy proof fundamentally violates planarity.
+A dichotomy theorem for $\#CSP^d$, which denotes #CSP where every variable appears a multiple of d times, has been an important tool in previous work.
+However the proof for the $\#CSP^d$ dichotomy violates planarity, and it does not generalize to the planar case easily.
 In fact, due to our newly discovered tractable problems, the putative form of a planar $\#CSP^d$ dichotomy is false when $d \ge 5$.
-Nevertheless, we prove a dichotomy for planar $\#CSP^2$.
+Nevertheless, we prove a dichotomy for planar #CSP2.
 In this case, the putative form of the dichotomy is true.
+(This is presented in Part II of the paper.)
+We manage to prove

+A preliminary version appeared in FOCS 2015 [9].

+Supported by NSF CCF-1714275.

+Supported by National Natural Science Foundation of China (Grant No. 61872076).

+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research innovation programme (grant agreement No. 947778).

+Heng Guo hguo@inf.ed.ac.uk

+Extended author information available on the last page of the article.
-We manage to prove the planar Holant dichotomy without relying on a planar $\#CSP^d$ dichotomy for $d \ge 3$, while the dichotomy for planar $\#CSP^2$ plays an essential role.

-As a special case of our new planar tractable problems, counting perfect matchings (#PM) over k-uniform hypergraphs is polynomial-time computable when the incidence graph is planar and $k \ge 5$.
+the planar Holant dichotomy relying only on this planar $\#CSP^2$ dichotomy, without resorting to a more general planar $\#CSP^d$ dichotomy for $d \ge 3$.
+A special case of the new polynomial-time computable problems is counting perfect matchings (#PM) over k-uniform hypergraphs when the incidence graph is planar and $k \ge 5$.
 The same problem is #P-hard when k = 3 or k = 4, which is also a consequence of our dichotomy.
 When k = 2, it becomes #PM over planar graphs and is tractable again.
 More generally, over hypergraphs with specified hyperedge sizes and the same planarity assumption, #PM is polynomial-time computable if the greatest common divisor (gcd) of all hyperedge sizes is at least 5.
-It is noting that it is the gcd, and not a bound on hyperedge sizes, that is the criterion for tractability.
+It is worth noting that it is the gcd, and not a bound on hyperedge sizes, that is the criterion for tractability.